Multiliteracy

-Young student's practice computational thinking while playing games.
+Young students practice computational thinking while playing games.

 Multiliteracy (plural: multiliteracies) is an approach to literacy theory and pedagogy coined in the mid-1990s by the New London Group.
 The approach is characterized by two key aspects of literacy – linguistic diversity and multimodal forms of linguistic expressions and representation.
 It was coined in response to two major changes in the globalized environment.
 One such change was the growing linguistic and cultural diversity due to increased transnational migration.
 The second major change was the proliferation of new mediums of communication due to advancement in communication technologies e.g. the internet, multimedia, and digital media.
 As a scholarly approach, multiliteracy focuses on the new "literacy" that is developing in response to the changes in the way people communicate globally due to technological shifts and the interplay between different cultures and languages.

 Multiliteracy refers to the ability to understand and effectively use multiple forms of literacy and communication in a variety of contexts.
 This includes traditional literacy (reading and writing), digital literacy (using technology and digital media), visual literacy (interpreting images and visuals), and other forms of communication.
 It is essential in today's world where various modes of communication are prevalent.
 It goes beyond traditional notions of literacy, which typically focus on reading and writing skills, to encompass a broader range of literacies that have become increasingly relevant in the digital age.

 Overview

 As a pedagogical approach, multiliteracy is based on the New London Group's proposition consisting of a balanced classroom design containing four key aspects – situated practice, overt instruction, critical framing, and transformed practice.
 Situated practice focuses on the connection between classroom topics and real world experiences, building upon students' personal experiences.
 Overt instruction focuses on student conceptualization and scaffolding of new concepts to provide focus for new concepts.
-Critical framing focuses on analyzing the sociocultural contexts in which a concept, literature, or text was developed within.
+Critical framing focuses on analyzing the sociocultural contexts in which a concept, literature, or text was developed.
 Transformed practice uses the previous three aspects to encourage reflection and apply these teachings in a new context, achieving a personal goal.